 Over the past 20 years, impact investing has grown as a field.
 Impact investment now responds to targeted investor interest and substantiated opportunities with dedicated investment products.
 Just as investors who want to elevate women and girls can now adopt a gender lens, investors who care about arts and creativity need a way to direct their impact capital.

-A new report looks at investable opportunities in the Creative Economy with the potential to stabilize threatened communities and benefit regions looking to attract and develop quality jobs.
-This report suggests that impact investment can be used to shape a Creative Economy that is inclusive, equitable and sustainable.
+This report looks at investable opportunities in the Creative Economy with the potential to stabilize threatened communities and benefit regions looking to attract and develop quality jobs, and suggests that impact investment can be used to shape a Creative Economy that is inclusive, equitable and sustainable.

 Opportunity and Impact